 Snowman Digraph Bingo

 We don’t get snow where we live, so whenever I do a snow-themed activity, my students get super excited!
 This snowman bingo game is always a big hit.
-It’s simple to prep, just print one game board per student and the pictures cards.
+It’s simple to prep, just print one game board per student and the picture cards.
 I laminate them so they can be used year after year.
 You will also need bingo markers.
 I use cotton balls or white pom poms.

 Playing the game is simple.
 Show a picture card to your group.
 I have each student repeat the word so they can hear themselves say the sound.
 The digraph sound can be either at the beginning or end of the word.
 You may want to incorporate sound boxes to help them hear the sounds in each word.